imaninaluv/aura-brain/docs/07_FEATURES.md

 - Clicks
 - Current Draft Count

-Only daily change is displayed.
+Only daily changes are displayed.

-The objective is helping creators notice progress rather than focusing on lifetime numbers.
+The objective is helping creators recognise progress rather than focusing on lifetime numbers.

 ---

 ### Top Performing Posts

-Displays three permanent cards.
+Displays three permanent performance cards.

 Top Views

-Highest viewed post.
+The post with the highest number of views.

 Purpose:

-Understand what the algorithm prefers.
+Understand what attracts the most visibility.

 ---

 Top Engagement

-Highest engagement post.
+The post with the highest engagement.

 Purpose: